BrianLabelle/hw1/README.md

 ## Summary

 I used the Excel table provided, modified and analyzed the data of 4,000 past Kickstarter projects to complete the homework assignment.
-It involved data manipulation, conditional formatting, pivot tables, tacked column pivot charts & an attempt at Statistical Analysis.
+It involved data manipulation, conditional formatting, pivot tables, stacked column pivot charts & an attempt at Statistical Analysis.
+Statistical Analysis involved, mean, median, minimum, maximum, a very skewed variance number and standard devidation.
+I tossed in the coefficient of variation ( I hope ) as an additional measure.

 ## Submission